 Suspect confesses to striking and killing Leetonia man

-LEETONIA — A suspect confessed to striking and killing a Leetonia man Tuesday morning, according to the Lisbon post of the Ohio State Highway Patrol.
+A 28-year-old suspect confessed to striking and killing a Leetonia man Tuesday morning.
+He has not yet been charged, however, pending further investigation, said the commander of the Lisbon post of the Ohio State Highway Patrol.

-Highway Patrol investigators found the suspect because he is the co-owner of the Jeep Wrangler that police suspect struck Crookston.
+Highway patrol investigators found the suspect because he is the co-owner of the 2009 Jeep Wrangler they suspect struck Crookston.

+They were acting on a tip from a concerned citizen identifying the driver.

 Lt.
-Les Brode, commander of the Lisbon post, said the suspect admitted to striking Crookston and leaving the scene of the crash during an interview last night.
+Les Brode, commander of the Lisbon post, said during an interview Wednesday night that the suspect admitted striking Crookston and leaving the scene of the crash.

-Once Highway Patrol completes its investigation, the Columbiana county prosecutor will present the case to a grand jury.
+Once the patrol completes its investigation, it will present its findings to the Columbiana County prosecutor, who will present the case to a grand jury.

+John Gamble, chief assistant county prosecutor, said that as of Thursday afternoon, he has not received the patrol’s report.

+“They are still working on results of a search that was to be conducted of the vehicle they recovered,” Gamble said of patrol investigators.

-“It will take us a couple days to process the evidence we have,” Lt.
-Brode said.
+“It will take us a couple days to process the evidence we have,” Brode added.

-The 28-year-old suspect has not yet been charged nor has he been identified by the patrol.
+Gamble told The Vindicator that investigators gave him no reason to believe the suspect is currently a danger to the community or a flight risk.

 More like this from vindy.com